orangeduck/Cello-Website/pages/learn-garbage-collection.md

 us directly what objects it points to.

-With the data segment ignored, and the heap easily scanned, this leaves the final, and arguably most important location for pointers to Cello objects - the stack.
+With the data segment ignored, and the heap easily scanned, this leaves the final, and arguably most important location for pointers to Cello objects, the stack.
 Now in almost all reasonable implementations of C the stack is a continuous area of memory that grows down (or sometimes up, although that doesn't make much difference) for each function call.
-It contains all the local variables used by functions as well are various other housekeeping data.
+It contains all the local variables used by functions as well as various other housekeeping data.
 By getting the memory address of the top of the stack, and of the bottom, we can scan over all the memory in-between and check it for pointers to Cello objects.